Glossary

 Giwa

 The general name for traditional roof tiles.
-They are usually made from clay that is fired in a kiln.
-Giwa are made up of amkiwa and sukiwa tile forms.
+They are usually made from clay that is fired in a kiln and are made up of amkiwa (concave) and sukiwa (convex) tile forms.

 Gonryongpo